Loading…

 What do I need to do with original paperwork?

-For products on Annex 1, like hazelnuts from Turkey, a copy of the original paperwork is fine, and you do not need to present the originals to us.
+For products on Annex I, digital copies of the original paperwork would suffice, and you do not need to present the original documentation to Dover Port Health Authority.

-For products on Annex 2, like dried figs from Turkey, and pistachios from Turkey and Iran, the original documents should be presented to the Dover District Council offices when the consignment arrives in GB.
+For products on Annex II, (i.e. dried figs from Turkey, and pistachios from Turkey and Iran), the original documents should be presented to the Dover District Council offices when the consignment arrives in GB.

 How do I notify?